datacamp/sqlwhat/docs/articles/ast_checks.rst

         )

 Now, using either ``ON cities.code = countries.code`` or ``countries.code = cities.code`` will be accepted.

 For a more complete and robust example of an ``INNER JOIN`` query, visit the glossary.

-In addition to ``has_equal_ast()``, you can also use ``has_code()`` to look at the actual code of a part of the SQL query and verify it with a regular expression, but you will rarely find rarely using it.
+In addition to ``has_equal_ast()``, you can also use ``has_code()`` to look at the actual code of a part of the SQL query and verify it with a regular expression, but you will rarely find yourself using it.